Marked random graphs with given degree sequence: large deviations on the local topology: Introduction

 A lot of attention was devoted to the dense regime, where degrees grow linearly with the size of the graph and results are framed in the setting of the cut topology introduced by Lov\'{a}sz and Szegedy~\cite{ls}.
 Chatterjee and Varadhan~\cite{cv} establish large deviations for Erd\H{o}s-R\'{e}nyi random graphs when $p$ remains constant.
 Dhara and Sen~\cite{dhara_sen} consider the uniform graph with given degrees and establish a large deviation principle under mild conditions that guarantee the existence of a graphon limit, as established by Chatterjee, Diaconis and Sly~\cite{cds}.
 Markering~\cite{markering} extends the previous results and considers inhomogeneous Erd\H{o}s-R\'{e}nyi random graphs in the same dense setting.
 Finally, we mention also Dembo and Lubetzki~\cite{dl} that consider the uniform graph with given number of edges.

 For the sparse regime, the framework of local weak convergence introduced by Benjamini and Schramm~\cite{bs} and Aldous and Steele~\cite{as} is widely used, since a strikingly large collection of graph functionals is continuous under this topology.
 In this sense, studying large deviations for empirical neighborhoods allows one to obtain similar estimates for such functionals.
 Large deviation estimates for graphs in this regime were first treated by Bordenave and Caputo~\cite{bc}, specifically for the Erd\H{o}s-R\'{e}nyi random graph and unifrom random graph with given degree.
-More recently, Backhausz, Bordenave, and Szegedy~\cite{bbs} consider the case of uniformly sampled $d$-regular random graphs.
+More recently, Backhausz, Bordenave, and Szegedy~\cite{bbs} consider the case of uniformly sampled $d$-regular random graphs as well as unimodular Galton Watson trees.

 When one turns to marked graphs, the picture is more scarce.
 Based on~\cite{bc}, Delgosha and Anantharam~\cite{da} introduce the entropy notion that is central in our work and deduce a weak large deviation principle for the uniform marked graph with given mark counting vectors (see Section~\ref{sec:da_results}).
 This was then extended by Baldasso, Oliveira, Pereira, and Reis~\cite{BOPR} to cover the case of sparse marked Erd\H{o}s-R\'{e}nyi random graphs.